"A",

 "S",

-Take-off angle: The angle measured from the Earth’s surface or horizontal up to the direction of propagation towards the ionosphere.
+Take-off angle: The angle measured from the surface of the earth or

 Three-Element Array: An array with two parasitic elements (reflector and director) and a driven element.

-Transistor: A minute electronic device that permits a small current to control the flow of a larger current.
-[Transistor Manufacturers]
+Transistor: A minute electronic device that permits a small current

-Transmission line: A conductor that transfers radio frequency RF energy from the transmitter to the antenna or from the antenna to the receiver.
+energy from the transmitter to the antenna or from the antenna to the receiver.

-Transmitter: A piece of equipment that generates and amplifies a radio frequency, adds intelligence to this signal, and then sends it out into the air as a radio frequency wave.
+Transmitter: A piece of equipment that generates and amplifies a radio frequency, adds intelligence to this signal, and then sends it

-Troposphere: The region of the Earth’s atmosphere from the surface to a height of about 10 km.
+Troposphere: The region of the Earths atmosphere from the surface to a height of about 10 km.

 Tuning: The process of adjusting a radio circuit so that it resonates at the desired frequency.